cse163/book/book_source/source/module-4-libraries-for-data-science/lesson-10-data-visualization/missing-data.md

   - `fillna(val)` replaces missing data with the given value

-The following code block shows how these operations work
+The following code block shows how these operations work.

 ```{snippet}
 import pandas as pd